apelt001/Data-Analysis---NBA/README.md

-This repo consists of Jupyter notebooks with NBA and odds data
+This repo consists of Jupyter notebooks with some of my insights analyzing NBA trends